 Creatinine Clearance Calculator

 Estimate kidney function as creatinine clearance (CrCl) in mL/min using the Cockcroft-Gault equation.
-Used by clinicians and pharmacists to adjust drug doses in patients with renal impairment.
+Pharmacists and clinicians use it to adjust drug doses in renal impairment.

 About this calculator